 Fibroids are abnormal growths that tend to grow on the uterus or inside the uterus in women.
 These growths are made up of muscle cells and tissue.
-Nearly 70-80% women have had it by the age of 50.
-It is also known as leiomyoma or myoma.
+Nearly 70-80% of women have had it by the age of 50.
+It is also known as Leiomyoma or Myoma.
 Most fibroids are benign i.e. not cancerous.
 It can be one single or multiple tumors in the uterus.
 These fibroid tumors can be as small as a seed or as big as a grape.
 In some cases, it can grow too large and cause severe stomach pains or lead to heavy menstruation flow.

 Causes of Fibroids:

 There is no specific reason why fibroids develop, however, there could be a number of factors that could lead to their growth.
 The factors could be